 |hope college > student life > habitat for humanity|

 Founded in 1976 by Millard and Linda Fuller, Habitat for Humanity International is a nonprofit, economical Christian housing ministry dedicated to eliminating substandard housing and homelessness worldwide and to making adequate, affordable shelter a matter of conscience and action.
 Habitat invites people from all faiths and walks of life to work together in partnership, building houses with families in need.
 Habitat has helped more than 4 million people construct, rehabilitate or preserve more than 800,000 homes since its founding in 1976, making Habitat the largest not-for-profit builder in the world.

-Work days are generally scheduled a few Saturdays a month with morning shifts from 8am-12:00 noon and afternoon shifts from 1:00pm-4:00pm.
+Work days are generally scheduled the 1st and 3rd Saturdays every month with morning shifts from 8am-12:00 noon and afternoon shifts from 1:00pm-4:00pm.
 Pick up and drop off are at the flagpole by Dewitt at 7:45am or 12:45pm.
 Exact dates and times will be posted when they become available at the beginning of the semester.
 Donuts and snacks will be provided.
 No experience is necessary!